 2. Expanded Delivery

 The proliferation of delivery options for fast food restaurants is accelerating and will continue into 2021.
-For some restaurants, the focus is on providing an in-house delivery option, while others are taking advantage of services like Uber Eats, GrubHub and DoorDash to make sure they accommodate the needs of their customers.
+For some restaurants, the focus is on providing an in-house delivery option, while others are taking advantage of services like Uber Eats, GrubHub, and DoorDash to make sure they accommodate the needs of their customers.
 Casual restaurants that have existed for decades without offering delivery options are now using third-party services.
-This includes Subway, McDonald’s, Wendy’s and Taco Bell, to name a few.
-In fact, many consumers are starting to expect the option of delivery, whether it’s provided by the restaurant or a third party.
-Something new and exciting is on the horizon for some restaurant chains, which is delivery-only locations.
+This includes Subway, McDonald’s, Wendy’s, and Taco Bell, to name a few.
+In fact, many consumers are starting to expect the option of delivery, whether the restaurant or a third party provides it.
+Something new and exciting is on the horizon for some restaurant chains, which are delivery-only locations.
 This means they will prepare food exclusively for delivery in what’s being called ghost kitchens.

 3. Smart Appliances